migtools/velero-examples/patroni/README.md

 patroni-persistent-replica   ClusterIP   172.30.0.120    <none>        5432/TCP   20h
 ```

-<b>Note:</b> Master IP opens a connection with read/write access while replica IP opens a connection with read access.
+<b>Note:</b> You can use the patroni-persistent-master service to establish a read/write connection
+while the patroni-persistent-replica service can be used to establish a read only connection.

-Populate the database by logging into pgbench pod.
+We are logging into PostgreSQL from the pgbench pod.
 The password for logging in is `postgres`.
 ```
 oc rsh pgbench
 psql -U postgres -h 172.30.51.69